claudioacioli/capstone-coronaboard-scheduler/README.md

 ## Scheduler

-This objective for this scheduler is get data from api every 10 minutes about Corona virus and then put on Database!
+The objective for this scheduler is get data from api every 10 minutes about Corona virus and then put on Database!

 ## Install